Korea-Life/busanlife/wp-content/plugins/pagination/readme.txt

 * Update : We updated all functionality for wordpress 4.2.2.

 == Upgrade Notice ==

+= V1.0.5 =
+* Functionality expanded.
+* Usability improved.

+= V1.0.4 =
+Ability to use for custom post types with custom queries to the dababase.
+Ability to add custom styles.
+The conflict in the RSS feed was fixed.

 = V1.0.3 =
 Displaying pagination block on the archive page and multipages was fixed.
 The bug with plugin menu duplicating was fixed.